TRAIL RUNNING SHOES BUYING GUIDE

-On UNSTABLE OR MUDDY TERRAIN you’ll need a more aggressive tread with deep and widely spaced lugs so that the mud doesn’t get trapped in the tread.
-A well-supported instep will help you deal with all uneven trail surfaces and help you keep your balance.
+On UNSTABLE OR MUDDY TERRAIN, you’ll need a more aggressive tread with deep and widely spaced lugs so that mud doesn’t get trapped, while a well-supported instep will help you deal with uneven trail surfaces to help you keep your balance.

-On ROUGH, ROCKY TERRAIN, you will need a stiffer outsole for more stability.
+On ROUGH, ROCKY TERRAIN, you'll need a stiffer outsole for more stability.
 Reinforced uppers will help protect your foot from stones.

-Will you be running on a VARIETY OF TERRAIN and mainly on hard-packed trails?
-If so, you will need a shoe that is lightweight and versatile with shorter (no more than 4mm), more closely spaced lugs.
+For a VARIETY OF TERRAINS or mainly on hard-packed trails, you'll need lightweight and versatile shoes with shorter (no more than 4mm), more closely spaced lugs.
 That should give you enough grip on most surfaces and improve efficiency.
-The thinner outsole will make the shoe light and stable (less likely to wear away the lugs and your foot is closer to the ground).
-Lastly, flexible shoes will make foot placement a breeze in fast sections of the run.
+The thinner outsole will make the shoe light and stable, so it's less likely to wear away the lugs, and your foot is closer to the ground.
+Lastly, flexible shoes help make foot placement a breeze in fast sections of the run.

 If the SNOW and ice don’t deter you, your shoes should have good tread with deep lugs and metal studs.
 Look for good support and extra protection against the elements.
-Integrated gaiters and a waterproof membrane will ensure your feet stay warm and dry.
+Integrated gaiters and a waterproof membrane will keep your feet warm and dry.

-If you are new to trail running and want to run a few times a month then you should choose lightweight and versatile shoes.
-You should make sure they fit well and are comfortable before you buy them.
+If you're new to trail running and want to run a few times a month, you should choose lightweight and versatile shoes.
+You should ensure they fit well and are comfortable before you buy them.

-If you are a more seasoned trail runner and are looking to improve your performance, your shoes should have built-in protection and provide good support.
+If you're a more seasoned trail runner and are looking to improve your performance, your shoes should have built-in protection and provide good support.
 They will be perfect for long hours of intense training.

-If you are looking to be competitive at the front of the field, you will want to go for the featherweights!
-Very lightweight, technical shoes that are made for precision, performance and specific trail surfaces will serve you best, with just enough comfort and cushioning to avoid getting injured.
+If you're looking to be at the front of the field, you'll want to go for the featherweights!
+Lightweight, technical shoes for precision, performance and specific trail surfaces will serve you best, but look for enough comfort and cushioning to avoid injury.

-The distances you run can influence your choice in terms of drop and cushioning.
+The distances you run can influence your choice when it comes to choosing drop and cushioning.

-It’s clear that your physical build will influence your choice.
-Those of a bigger build should look for shoes with built-in protection and cushioning.
-Those of a slighter build may want to choose a lightweight, responsive shoe.
+Your physical build also influences your choice of running shoes.
+People with a bigger build are best looking for shoes with built-in protection and cushioning, while those with a slighter build may want to choose a more lightweight, responsive shoe.

-When trying the shoes, if they rub or pinch your feet you should reject them immediately.
-Even if the shoes are on sale, if they fit poorly they will not get better with use.
-Shoe size is also an important component to consider.
+Shoe size is also something to consider.
 It’s best to try shoes at the end of the day due to our feet swelling just like they will during a long trail run, and you should have about a 1cm gap between your toes and the end of your shoe to prevent blisters on your toes or black toenails.